2025 Fall Girls - August 21-November 1

 The new MSHSL Logo Blue Shirt has been approved starting with the 2023 season.
 You do NOT need to match your partner for the regular season, but you WILL need to match for Section/State matches.

-See our Uniforms and Equipment page for more information - look for the MSHSL section.
+See our Uniforms and Equipment page for links to vendors in the MSHSL Section.

 Not getting game reminder emails?
 Check your notification preferences.